harshvardhaniimi/personal-website/content/blog/2021-07-27-writing-is-hard-editing-is-easy/index.md

 layout: single-sidebar
 ---

 Every time I write, I end up reading it sometime in future.
-That's expected — if I won't read what I write, who else will — and is most accurate with the contents of my website.
+That's obvious — if I won't read what I write, who else will — and is most accurate with this website.
 I have written most parts of it for my records, and I occasionally go over them to revise my learnings.

 Looking back at old writings means finding a lot of errors, mostly grammatical errors.
 Though I resist the temptation to edit the already published articles, the pedantic me takes over and rewrites my mistakes.